Shenzhen: Religion

 According to the Department of Religious Affairs of the Shenzhen Municipal People's Government, the two main religions present in Shenzhen are Buddhism and Taoism.
-Every district also has Protestant churches, Catholic churches, and mosques.
-According to a 2010 survey held by the University of Southern California, approximately 37% of Shenzhen's residents were practitioners of Chinese folk religions, 26% were Buddhists, 18% Taoists, 2% Christians and 2% Muslims; 15% were unaffiliated to any religion.
-Most new migrants to Shenzhen rely upon the common spiritual heritage drawn from Chinese folk religion.
+Every district also has Protestant and Catholic churches, as well as mosques.
 Shenzhen also hosts the headquarters of the Holy Confucian Church, established in 2009.

 Languages

 Prior to the establishment of Special Economic Zone, the indigenous local communities could be divided into Cantonese and Hakka speakers, which were two cultural and linguistic sub-ethnic groups vernacular to Guangdong province.
 Two Cantonese varieties were spoken locally.
 One was a fairly standard version, known as standard Cantonese.
 The other, spoken by several villages south of Fuhua Road was called Weitou dialect.
 Two or three Hong Kong villages south of the Shenzhen River also speak this dialect.
 This is consistent with the area settled by people who accompanied the Southern Song court to the south in the late 13th century.
-Younger generations of the Cantonese communities now speak the more standard version.
-Today, some aboriginals of the Cantonese and Hakka speaking communities have dispersed into urban settlements (e.g. apartments and villas), but most of them are still clustering in their traditional urban and suburban villages.

 The influx of migrants from other parts of the country has drastically altered the city's linguistic landscape, as Shenzhen has undergone a language shift towards Mandarin, which was both promoted by the Chinese Central Government as a national lingua franca and natively spoken by most of the out-of-province immigrants and their descendants.
 However, in recent years multilingualism has been on the rise as descendants of immigrants of out-of-province Mandarin native speakers have begun to assimilate into the local culture through friends, television and other media.
 Despite the ubiquity of Mandarin Chinese, according to the SCMP, some Shenzhen residents, Cantonese and non-Cantonese alike, have attempted to revive the Cantonese language as part of Shenzhen's culture.